This map shows the data collected by each local council in 2016.

 Red and dark red dots are bad news.
 You can also open the full map and click on the data points to find out more information.

-Red and orange are bad news.
+Red and dark red are bad news.

-Red and orange dots mean that the pollution at that site is breaking the national and EU limits for air pollution – specifically, for the average measurement of nitrogen dioxide.
+Red and dark red dots mean that the pollution at that site is breaking the national and EU limits for air pollution – specifically, for the average measurement of nitrogen dioxide.
 Yellow means the site is below the limit, but the locations are at risk of breaking the rule and so should be monitored.
 Overall, more than five deaths a week in Bristol are linked to air pollution.
 This number would decrease if our air pollution levels were lower.

-Anywhere with a red or orange dot on the map is a location that is failing to meet the national and EU standards for air pollution.
+Anywhere with a red or dark red dot on the map is a location that is failing to meet the national and EU standards for air pollution.
 The rule we are breaking is the “annual mean of nitrogen dioxide,” which is 40 µg/m3 (40 micrograms per cubic metre).
 The problem you can see is a chronic level of air pollution that is too high overall, rather than specific short-term incidents that might make it bad for a few days, but then fine the rest of the year.
 Air pollution is linked to heart attacks, strokes and other conditions affecting thousands of people in our city.